k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/10_retention_period_options.md

 The API also returns the maximum number of days that can be set for the following activities:

-- Set a retention period of an extracted data version: get the **maxRetentionPeriodForExtract** output attribute.
+- Setting of a retention period of an extracted data version: get the **maxRetentionPeriodForExtract** output attribute.
-- Set a reservation period of entities: get the **maxRetentionPeriodForReserve** output attribute.
+- Setting of entities' reservation period: get the **maxRetentionPeriodForReserve** output attribute.

 ### API Input